Mark Bennett (rugby union, born 1993)

-Mark Stewart Bennett (born 3 February 1993) was a Scottish rugby union player who played for Edinburgh Rugby in the United Rugby Championship.
+Mark Stewart Bennett (born 3 February 1993) is a Scottish rugby union player who played for Edinburgh Rugby in the United Rugby Championship.

 Rugby union career

 Amateur career

-Bennett started his career playing for Cumnock before moving to Ayr RFC and winning the Scottish Premiership in 2011.
+Bennett started his career playing for Cumnock in 2002 before moving to Ayr RFC and winning the Scottish Premiership in 2011.

 Professional career

 He also made his senior debut for Glasgow in 2011 and secured a move to French side ASM Clermont Auvergne.
 A serious knee injury disrupted his season, and he returned to Glasgow in 2012 to join the Warriors on loan with the move being made permanent in 2013.

 On 14 February 2017, Edinburgh Rugby announced that they had signed him on a three-year deal and that he would begin playing for them from the summer.

 Edinburgh Rugby did not renew his contract after the conclusion of the 2024-2025 season, with Bennett only playing around 80 minutes across the full season.

+In November 2025, it was announced that Bennett had been signed by the Seattle Seawolves for the 2026 season.